 - Seasonal produce (varies by region) Asian and Bartlett pears, green beans, blueberries, black berries, cantaloupe, cherries, corn, cucumber, eggplant, figs, garlic, grapes, nectarines, red onions, Valencia oranges, peaches, peppers (most varieties), plums, summer squash, tomatoes, watermelon.

-- School supplies – As with back-to-school clothing, you’ll start to see school supplies going “on sale” any day now and, while the selection will be good (particularly for things like backpacks, Trappers and lunch boxes), the better prices show up next month when the selection starts to get thin.
+- School supplies – As with clothing, you’ll start to see back-to-school sales this month and the selection will be good, but better sales take place in August when when the selection starts to get thin.

-- Suits – Stores need to make room for the latest fall fashions, so now’s the time when men’s suits get steep discounts.
+- Men’s suits – Stores need to make room for the latest fall fashions, so last year’s suits get steep discounts.

 - Furniture – Manufacturer’s are getting ready to roll out their fall lines, so stores are marking down their inventory.